ihfazhillah/Jupita-Agent-iOS/Readme.md

-# Jupita Agent Swift SDK
+# Jupita Agent iOS SDK

 This SDK is developed for iOS using Swift 5.4, and utilizes `URLSession` in order to create the required API call requests.
 This iOS SDK fully supports the 3 APIs available for Jupita Agent.
 All API calls are made asynchronously, thus there are event callbacks available to handle the API results